Selecting the Right Round Chimney Cap for Round Flues:

 Your round chimney flue will need the correct type of round chimney cap, one that corresponds to the way it is constructed.
 There are 6 types of round flues; the type of round flue you have determines which chimney caps for round flues will work for you.

 With any existing chimney cap removed, look down your flue and match it with one of the drawings below.
 The discussion next to the drawing will tell you what kind of flue you have and what types of round chimney caps are appropriate.

 Double Wall Air Insulated Flue

 The drawing at the left shows a double wall air cooled flue.
 The flue has an air jacket outside of it.
-The flue is cooled by air circulating between the two walls.
+Air circulating between the two walls cools the flue.
 For this reason, you’ll need a round chimney cap made expressly for a double wall air cooled flue.
 The chimney caps below are all designed to let cooling air circulate properly in the air jacket.
 Choices include:

 - The Weathershield chimney caps for double and triple wall air cooled flues (unless you have smoke coming out of your fireplace.)

 - The Vacu-Stack round chimney cap for air cooled flues if your fireplace smokes on windy days, but not on calm days.

 - The ENERVEX (formerly Exhausto) chimney fan with an air cooled adaptor.
 The Enervex fan solves smoky fireplace problems of all kinds, even if your chimney is incorrectly designed and constructed.